-We want to know how good encoding works for different frequency intervals in the signal.
-When we take out a narrower frequency interval from a broadband signal, the other frequencies in the signal serve as common noise to the neurons encoding the signal.
+the signal.
 In many cases we only care about a certain frequency band in a signal of much wider bandwidth.
-In figure 11 A we can see that SSR has very different effects on certain frequencies inside the signal than on others.
+In figure ??
+C we can see that SSR has very different effects on some frequencies inside the signal than on others.
 In blue we see the case of very weak noise $(10^{-6} \text{mV}^2/\text{Hz})$.
+Coherence starts somewhat close to 1 but falls off quickly that it reaches about 0.5 by 50Hz and goes down to almost zero around the 91Hz firing rate of the signal.
+Following that there is a small increase up to about 0.1 at around 130Hz, after which coherence decreases to almost 0.
 Increasing the population size from 4 neurons to 2048 neurons has practically no effect.
-Around the average firing rate of the neurons, coherence becomes almost zero.
 When we keep population size at 4 neurons, but add more noise to the neurons (green, $2 \cdot 10^{-3} \text{mV}^2/\text{Hz}$), encoding of the low frequencies (up to about 50Hz) becomes worse, while encoding of the higher frequencies stays unchanged.
 When we increase the population size to 2048 neurons we have almost perfect encoding for frequencies up to 50Hz.
 Coherence is still reduced around the average firing rate of the neurons, but at a much higher level than before.
 For higher frequencies coherence becomes higher again.
+For the weaker mean input (figure ??
+E results look similar.
+For weak noise (blue) there is no difference for the increased population.
+Coherence starts relatively high again (around 0.7).
+There is a decrease in coherence for increasing frequency which is steep at first, until about the firing rate of the neuron, after which the decrease flattens off.
+For stronger noise, encoding at low frequencies is worse for small populations; for large populations the coherence is greatly increased for all frequencies.
+Coherence is very close to 1 at first, decreases slightly in the frequency is increased up to the firing rate, after which coherence stays about constant.

 In summary, the high frequency bands inside the broadband stimulus experience a much greater increase in encoding quality than the low frequency bands, which were already encoded quite well.